josephsurin/portfolio/src/posts/2021-09-27-ductf-2021-reflection/index.md

 ## <a name="bullet-hell" href="https://github.com/DownUnderCTF/Challenges_2021_Public/tree/main/rev/bullet-hell">bullet hell</a>

 This was probably my favourite reversing challenge.
 You had to play a bullet hell game and beat it to get the flag, but the bullets were hidden so you had to reverse the given binary to figure out how they were generated.
-There were some really neat solutions to this that solved the game dynamically, one [here](https://gist.github.com/uint0/f357856d4f386dd5233daa7408b0f01a) by another challenge author and one by [justinsteven](https://twitter.com/justinsteven) who told me about his solution in DMs.
+There were some really neat solutions to this that solved the game dynamically, one [here](https://gist.github.com/uint0/f357856d4f386dd5233daa7408b0f01a) by another challenge author and one by [justinsteven](https://twitter.com/justinsteven) (writeup [here](https://www.justinsteven.com/posts/2021/10/01/ductf-bullet-hell/)).
 There was also apparently a solution where you could get the flag by messing with the terminal window size 🤔.
 Overall, people found this challenge fun and so did I!

 ## <a name="flag-checker" href="https://github.com/DownUnderCTF/Challenges_2021_Public/tree/main/rev/flag-checker">flag checker</a>